-Proper maintenance is most important to achieve the best performance from a furnace.
+Proper maintenance is most important to achieve the best performance from an air handler.
 Follow these instructions for years of safe, trouble free operation.

 ELECTRICAL SHOCK, FIRE OR EXPLOSION HAZARD

 Failure to follow safety warnings exactly could result in serious injury or property damage.